dboltovskyi/sdl_atf/README.md

    - backup and restore SDL important files
    - create report with all required logs for each script

+### Modes:
+ - Common - test scripts will be run locally
+ - Parallels - test scripts will be run in isolated environments and, if required, in several threads

+### Advanced usage:
+`start.sh` is the main application that will decide which runner to use.

+A `runner` is a script which defines the main workflow of running a certain test.
+Runners are located at `tools/runners`:
+ - `common.sh` - default runner
+ - `parallels.sh` - runner for parallels mode

 ## Documentation generation